mhostetter/galois/docs/development/installation.rst

 Install from GitHub
 -------------------

-The latest code on `master` can be installed using `pip` in this way.
+The latest code on `main` can be installed using `pip` in this way.

 .. code-block:: console